 The 10-year rule stipulates that a spouse may seek spousal support if the marriage lasted 10 years or longer.
 However, meeting this duration requirement does not automatically guarantee spousal support but rather makes it a possibility that the court will consider.

-The calculation of alimony, or spousal maintenance, is another crucial aspect of a Texas divorce.
+The calculation of spousal maintenance is another crucial aspect of a Texas divorce.
 The duration of alimony is greatly impacted by the length of the marriage.
 For instance, if a marriage lasted at least 20 but less than 30 years, alimony awards may not extend beyond five years.

 Adultery and divorce: Can infidelity affect divorce settlements in Texas?
 Yes.
 If you are able to convince a judge that your spouse’s cheating is the ground on which your divorce should be based, you could be awarded a greater share of the marital property.